TwistedSolutions/polimorph-operator/README.md

 ## Features
 - Dynamic DNS Lookups: Continuously resolves FQDNs to ensure the most recent CIDRs are available.
 - NetworkPolicy Integration: Automatically updates the Kubernetes NetworkPolicies with the CIDRs obtained from the DNS lookups.
-- Custom Resource (CR) Support: Uses a custom resource named FqdnNetworkPolicy to specify which FQDNs need to be resolved and which NetworkPolicies should be updated.
+- Custom Resource (CR) Support: Uses a custom resource named PoliMorphPolicy to specify which FQDNs need to be resolved and which NetworkPolicies should be updated.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.